Tushar-6969/AI-StudyPal/README.md

 # AI StudyPal 📚🤖

-**AI StudyPal** is an intelligent web application that helps students study more efficiently by allowing them to ask questions, get answers, and manage study content with the help of AI.
+**AI StudyPal** is an intelligent web application that helps students study more efficiently by allowing them to ask questions, upload PDFs or Images, and get AI-powered answers.

 Built with: